atreyasha/monix/README.md

     $ sudo systemctl start NetworkManager.service
     ```

 7. Configure your internet connection using `nmtui`, which should work for most connection types.
-Verify that your internet connection works by executing `ping www.example.com` and checking for successful packet transmission and receipt
+Verify that your internet connection works by executing `ping www.example.com` and checking for successful packet transmission and receipt.

+    **Note:** `nmtui` could require `root` permissions at this point in time

 8. Clone this repository in your `$HOME` directory and install: